Vladivostok biennale: 2005 Biennale

 IV Biennale was held from June 30 to July 6 under the motto "Art across the borders".
 International exposition program was presented by exhibition program "Vladivostok at the crossroads of time and space".
 V.K.
 Arsenyev Museum, N. Grodekov State Museum of Far East (Khabarovsk); G.S.Novikova-Daursky Amursky regional history museum; Municipal Museum of Hakodate presented their exhibitions.

-At the exhibitions were also presented works of masters of calligraphy, ikebana, ceramics, embroidery, were carried out master classes: "Japanese handicraft 'Terimen', Japanese calligraphy, arranging flowers.

-Music program included performances of folk groups from Russia, China, Japan, XIII Russian-Japanese musical meetings.
-As part of the Biennale were held a lot of theater performances, lectures, meetings, round tables.
-There was a meeting of representatives of the scientific community of Russia and Japan.

 2007 Biennale

 The Fifth Biennale was timed to celebrate the birthday of Vladivostok.
 The main directions were: